DuckMasterAl/website/README.md

-##Welcome o/
+## Welcome to the DuckMasterAl Website

-Welcome to the DuckMasterAl Website \o/
+This website is under construction...